abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   /* Here, "Georgia" is the preferred typeface, "Times" is the backup, and "serif" is the generic font family. */
   ```

+  - This acts as a sort of "preference list".
+We've given the browser a list of fonts we'd like to use, in priority order.
+Ideally, it'll pick the first one, but if it's not available, it can use the second, or the third, or the fourth.

 - `@font-face`

   - It allows you to use a font, even if it is not installed on the computer of the person browsing, by allowing you to specify a path to a copy of the font, which will be downloaded if it is not on the user's machine.